-Dr. Patel is a consulting editor on the Behavioral Development Bulletin and previously has served on the editorial board for the Journal of Applied Behavior Analysis and Education and Treatment of Children.
-Dr. Patel is also a guest reviewer for the Journal of Pediatrics, Journal of Applied Behavior Analysis, Behavior Analysis in Practice, Research in Developmental Disabilities, Education and Treatment of Children, and European Journal of Behavior Analysis.
+Dr. Patel is on editorial review board for Behavior Analysis in Practice, a consulting editor on the Behavioral Development Bulletin and previously has served on the editorial board for the Journal of Applied Behavior Analysis and Education and Treatment of Children.
+Dr. Patel is also a guest reviewer for the Journal of Pediatrics, Journal of Applied Behavior Analysis, Research in Developmental Disabilities, Education and Treatment of Children, and European Journal of Behavior Analysis.

 Her primary research interests are in the area pediatric feeding disorders.
 In addition, she is devoted to conducting research to better train parents to work with their children in the home environment.
 Dr. Patel's research focuses on developing appropriate treatments to increase oral intake and decrease tube dependency.
 In addition, she is conducting research that focuses on the long-term success of children with pediatric feeding disorders.
 Dr. Patel also has an interest in treating children with autism who display food selectivity.

 Aida Miles - EdD, MMSc, RDN, LD, FAND